Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD: Numerical Results

-\FloatBarrier In Fig. \ref{3a}, we show the temperature dependence of the pion form factor \( F_{\pi}(Q^2, T) \) at various values of the momentum squared \( Q^{2} \), and also the dependence of momentum squared \( Q^2 \) at different temperatures, when $\alpha = 0.1$ is fixed.
+In Fig. \ref{3a}, we show the temperature dependence of the pion form factor \( F_{\pi}(Q^2, T) \) at various values of the momentum transfer squared \( Q^{2} = 0.1~GeV^2, ~0.2~GeV^2, ~0.3 ~GeV^2 \), and also the dependence of of the form factor on momentum squared \( Q^2 \) at different temperatures $T = 0~GeV, ~0.15~GeV, ~0.2 ~GeV$.
+Here $\alpha = 0$ is fixed.
 From this, it is evident that the temperature dependence of the pion's form factor decreases as the momentum increases.
-We also observe that with increase in temperature, the pion form factor decreases.
+We also observe that with an increase in temperature the pion form factor decreases.